The Art Of Getting Your Life Together: 6 Simple Habits Of People Who Keep Things Simple

 Take stock of what it is for you.
 Face it squarely.
 Sometimes we can be all those things: stuck, stressed, and worried.
 If that’s the case for you, it’s okay.
 Remember, you are not alone.

-After you face that fact that you are having one or all those feelings, now is the time to identify what it is that’s got you feeling that way.
+After you face the fact that you are having one or all those feelings, now is the time to identify what it is that’s got you feeling that way.
 Pick the most important thing that’s got you under its thumb.
-There may be many things but, rather than trying to tackle them all at once, choose the one that is most concerning to you right now.
-Write it down on a piece of paper.

 Be very specific as you describe that most urgent thing on your mind.
-For instance, you might be worried about changing jobs or stressed about being able to afford something you need or stuck feeling unconfident that you can make it on your own after your divorce.
+For instance, you might be worried about changing jobs or stressed about being able to afford something you need, or stuck, feeling unconfident that you can make it on your own after your divorce.

 Sit quietly, organize your thoughts, and decide which of the things that concern you is the most urgent to address.
 Don’t worry about all the other things right now.
 This exercise can be used at any time.